Endoscopic Ultrasound (EUS)

 The EZ Shot™ 3 Plus FNB needle offers access to lesions in difficult locations, enhanced echogenicity, and reduced puncture force in 19 G, 22 G, and 25 G configurations.1

-The EZ Shot 3 FNA needle features the same ergonomic handle as the EZ Shot 3 Plus needle and is designed for smooth puncturability of even small target lesions, available in 19 G, 22 G and 25 G configurations to suit clinical preferences.5
+The EZ Shot 3 FNA needle features the same ergonomic handle as the EZ Shot 3 Plus needle and is designed for smooth puncturability of even small target lesions, available in 19 G, 22 G and 25 G configurations to suit clinical preferences.2

 EUS Procedure Risks:

 Potential complications that may be associated with endoscopic ultrasound include, but are not limited to, the following: sore throat, infection, bleeding, perforation, and/or tumor seeding (when EUS-FNA or FNB is performed).
+Do not use contrast agents when using the shear wave function.
+Do not use the shear wave function during puncturing or the interposition of any other type of metal.
+Contrast imaging and shear wave elastography functions are for GI only.

 Products